dbetchkal/NPS-ActiveSpace/README.md

 `analysis`: estimate acoustic metrics from the intersection of an active space polygon and vehicle tracks

 Also included are noise source [data](https://github.com/dbetchkal/NPS-ActiveSpace/tree/v2/nps_active_space/data) for tuning active space polygons.

+***For more specific information on each package, view their individual READMEs.***

+## Order of Operations

+While each package can be used and run individually, the project was designed so that outputs of one package work seamlessly as the inputs for another.

+Packages were designed to be run in the following order:

+1. `ground-truthing`
+2. `active-space`
+3. `analysis`

 ## License